-The objective of the assignment is to provide support to the Government/ Ministry of Labor and Social Protection (MLSP) to develop and implement a National Energy Vulnerability Fund (EVF) for on-bill compensation for energy and for the subsidies (Vouchers Programme and Green Homme Programme) dedicated to energy efficiency measures for the most vulnerable households in Moldova.
+The objective of the assignment is to provide support to the Government/ Ministry of Labor and Social Protection (MLSP) to develop and implement a National Energy Vulnerability Fund (EVF) for on-bill compensation for energy for most vulnerable households in Moldova, as well as evaluate the impact of the compensations on the energy poverty in Moldova.
 Specifically, the expert will provide assistance in the development of the concept of the Fund, its costing, as well as the estimation of the national minimum energy consumption basket taking into consideration the context, the energy vulnerability profile of the HHs and other elements.